 This was Something Is Out There, originally a miniseries, later edited down a lot and syndicated as a movie.
 Of course, after the Tara, the female lead, points out that a self-destruct device would be largely useless, the male lead has to point out that, in the situation they were then in, they would have very much liked to have one.

 She also pointed out that even if such a device existed, an ordinary crewmember such as herself wouldn't have been told how to use it anyway.

 Lampshaded in that they stop the process with about 16 seconds to spare: the ship is rigged so that the countdowns always stop with one second left.

 Alternately, it may be that the ship did have one, but the Bad Guys didn't use it for some reason - e.g. they didn't know about it, sabotaging the engines was easier than hacking the codes, or they just didn't want to use a method that could be shut down by any of the command crew speaking a code phrase from anywhere in the ship.

-"Personal" on the order of "vaporize several city blocks".
+The Predators don't want their hunting gear to fall into local hands, and don't mess about, so they have a personal of these that can destroy an area equal to 300 city block.
 In the first Alien vs. Predator, it was explained as a way to keep Xenomorphs from spreading if a hunt on a friendly planet went wrong.